 You can find out more about my video sweater classes here

-I am so excited to be running my first (of many) KALs on my Ravelry group.
+I am so excited to be running my first (of many) video sweater classes on my Ravelry group.
 There will be tons of teaching and fun along the way.
 Think of it like a sweater class for the price of a pattern!
-Not only that, I’ve arranged for the wonderful yarn store FiberWild to be our official yarn supplier for our KAL yarn (at an amazing discount, plus free shipping on orders over $75!).
-You can order your Classic Elite Song, as well as any needles or notions you’ll need.

 For a while now I’ve been writing a column for Creative Knitting called Patty’s Purls of Wisdom.
 Knitter’s send in their questions, ala Dear Abbey, and I answer them.
 It’s full of all kinds of knitting advice, this knitter asked a brilliant question that is more complex than you think.